maguireellsworth/startup/README.md

 ### Key features

--Login, Logout, Register
+- Login, Logout, Register
--Follow developers/makers
+- Follow developers/makers
--Ability to filter which posts you see
+- Ability to filter which posts you see
--Post your own updates
+- Post your own updates

 ### Technologies